Shantykins/musicvcs/README.md

 - **Multiple Branches**: Create as many branch mixes as needed to experiment with different arrangements
 - **Git Integration**: All changes are tracked with Git, allowing for standard Git operations

-## Sample Workflow: Cherry Wine Project
+## Sample Workflow: Vocal Recording Project

 Here's a detailed workflow example showing how to use MusicVCS for a vocal recording project: